SignalR/SignalR/readmes/SelfhostReadme.txt

 Mapping the Hubs connection
 ----------------------------------------
 SignalR Hubs will not work without a Hub route being configured.
-To register the default Hubs route, create a class called Startup with the signature below and call app.MapHubs() in  your application's Configuration method. e.g.:
+To register the default Hubs route, create a class called Startup with the signature below and call app.MapSignalR() in your application's Configuration method. e.g.:

 using Microsoft.AspNet.SignalR;
 using Owin;